Making Your Own Henna Paste

 15ml Pure Essential Oil.
 There are four 'master' oils that strengthen the stain of henna, Tea Tree, Eucalyptus, Lavender and Cajeput.
 It's always advisable to test on skin first as some oils may cause irritation for certain skin-types.
 For pregnant women and children, Lavender is recommended.

 Warm (not boiling) water and/or lemon juice.
-Lemon juice can darken the stain but it does take longer for dye to release.
+Lemon juice can keep the stain lasting longer, but it does take longer for dye to release.

 In a non-metallic bowl, pour in the powder, sugar and essential oil and mix with a spatula for approximately a minute.
 Next add the water and/or lemon juice.
 You should be aiming for a toothpaste consistency but the trick is to make it thick to begin with, and then add more later if need be.
 Mix until it's a smooth paste.
 Any lumps from the paste will dissolve as the dye releases so do not worry too much about every natural lump you find even after mixing well.